uaballa/home-dashboard/README.md

 This is where I keep maintaining my personal home dashboard.

-Once I'me done with the basic platform I'll start sharing the implementation details here.
+Once I'me done with the basic platform, I'll start sharing the implementation details here.